psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ## Objective

-In this lesson we will gradually build up a dataset, discovering version control and basic datalad concepts in the process.
+In this lesson we will gradually build up a dataset, discovering version control and basic DataLad concepts in the process.
 Our example dataset will contain photos and simple text files.